 - The Shops at Merrick Park (358 San Lorenzo Ave.)

-- Bayfront Park (301 Biscayne Blvd.) with its majestic tree and towering downtown skyscrapers.
+- Bayfront Park (301 Biscayne Blvd.) – Behold its majestic tree and towering downtown skyscrapers.

-- Brickell CityCentre (701 S. Miami Ave.) with peppermint sticks, multi-story trees, bright lights and oversized ornaments.
+- Brickell CityCentre (701 S. Miami Ave.) – Featuring Santa’s post office display, decorative trees, lights and holiday decorations.

-Enchanted Place of North Miami at 1600 NE 137 Terrace in North Miami is not just one house but one entire cul-de-sac.
+Enchanted Place of North Miami, at 1600 NE 137th Terrace in North Miami, is not just one house but one entire cul-de-sac.
 Neighbors get together to light up the tree canopy area and welcome the holiday cheer.
 See the lights from 6-11 p.m. through Jan.
 6.

 Leon and April Wegman: 1900 S. Hibiscus Drive, North Miami.
 Frosty the Snowman sits on the roof in a hot-air balloon, there’s a life-size Santa and the boat in the backyard canal is festooned with lights.